taimoorzaeem/aeson-jsonpath/README.md

 ## Development

 Please report any bugs you encounter by opening an issue.
-Contributions are welcomed.